Open Data Hub logo

 Adding a custom model-serving runtime for the multi-model serving platform

-A model-serving runtime adds support for a specified set of model frameworks (that is, formats).
+A model-serving runtime adds support for a specified set of model frameworks and the model formats supported by those frameworks.
 By default, the multi-model serving platform includes the OpenVINO Model Server runtime.
-However, if this runtime doesn’t meet your needs (it doesn’t support a particular model format, for example), you can add your own, custom runtime.
+You can also add your own custom runtime if the default runtime does not meet your needs, such as supporting a specific model format.

 As an administrator, you can use the Open Data Hub dashboard to add and enable a custom model-serving runtime.
 You can then choose the custom runtime when you create a new model server for the multi-model serving platform.